 2. Get your first Clients

-- Advertising your artwork on social media networks can draw web traffic and lead to new clients, especially if people enjoy or share your piece.
-Create a brand social media page to share work updates.
+Advertising your artwork on social media networks can draw web traffic and lead to new clients, especially if people enjoy or share your piece.
+Create an online portfolio on a portfolio site and a brand social media page to share work updates and engage with potential customers in your local area.

-- Using freelance artist job sites: Do some research and experiment with several freelance job sites to post your work.
+Using freelance websites and job boards: Do some research and explore various freelance websites to post your work and connect with other fellow artists through online communities.
 These programs take jobs from other businesses and provide project chances.

 3. Work on building a portfolio